tlareywi/BlueScreenBrewery/README.md

 ![BSB UI](screen_captures/BSBHotSide.png)

 # Installation
-Installtion involves the following steps presented in detail below.
+The steps below present the high level steps.
+Each step is covered in further detail in proceeding sections.
 In addition to the machine running Node-Red and MQTT, any number of Arduino ESP32 boards are needed to run the BSB firmware and integrate the actual hardware devices in the brewery; e.g. pumps, SSRs, etc. This document does not cover building a hardware control panel; just the software/firmware side is considerded.

 * Install Node-Red and an MQTT broker on a supported machine.
 We'll cover Raspberry Pi below but it could be Windows, Mac or even in the cloud.
 * Configure MQTT to use SSL/TLS.
 Technically optional, but secures communication between Node-Red and your Arduino controllers.